 - TN-MB – BB: J. Bautista / E. Mathews

-- TN-MS – IP: J. Shields (Verlander was the league leader, Shields was 2nd – not sure why Topps passed over Verlander) / J. Marichal
+- TN-MS – IP: J. Shields (Shields was 2nd behind Verlander – not sure why Topps did this) / J. Marichal

-- TN-YC – SHO: M. Cabrera / C. Yastrzemski (2nd behind Tommy Davis)
+- TN-YC – Batting: M. Cabrera / C. Yastrzemski (2nd behind Tommy Davis, though Yaz was the AL champ)